anulax1225/skamkraft/README.md

 # Skamcraft

 ## Start
-* Start with live server in VsCode to get full functionnality.
+* Start with Live Server in VSCode to get full functionnality.
 * Start with php :
 ``` bash
     cd /.../Skamcraft